torquefi/torque_fx/README.md

 # TorqueFX

-TorqueFX is a decentralized exchange (DEX) and trading platform built on Ethereum, featuring leveraged trading, AMM pools, and a comprehensive rewards system.
+TorqueFX is a decentralized exchange (DEX) and trading platform built on Ethereum and other leading EVM chains, featuring leveraged trading, AMM pools, and a comprehensive rewards system.

 ## Table of Contents